atolab/cdds/docs/GettingStartedGuide/helloworld_indepth.rst

 *Hello World!* Publisher Source Code
 ====================================

-This contains the source that will write an Hello World message on which the subscriber is waiting.
+This contains the source that will write an *Hello World!* message on which the subscriber is waiting.

 .. literalinclude:: ../../examples/helloworld/publisher.c